jbppt/California-Grants-Data-Analysis/README.md

 1. What are the total sums of estimated available funds for projects per agency?
 2. Which agency has the most applications submitted?

+Lastly, I used plotly to create a bar chart of which ten agencies have the most total sums of estimated available funds.

 The public data can be found here: https://catalog.data.gov/dataset/california-grants-portal